First-Year Writing Program

 Office hours by appointment, Monday thru Thursday.

 The First-Year Writing Program provides undergraduate students with coursework required to fulfill the University General Education Communication requirements in Writing and Reading.
 These courses introduce students to the academic discourse of the university community.
-The First-Year Writing Program consists of three courses: Introduction to Writing (ENWR100), College Writing I: Intellectual Prose (ENWR105), and College Writing II: Writing and Literary Study (ENWR106) with ENWR 105 and ENWR 106 being offered in traditional, hybrid, and online Course Formats with supplemental Workshop instruction.
+The First-Year Writing Program consists of two courses: College Writing I (WRIT 105) and College Writing II (WRIT 106) with both courses being offered in traditional and hybrid Course Formats.

 The Purposes of First-Year Writing Courses

-First-Year Writing courses, which collectively fulfill the general education requirements in reading and writing, ask students to write argumentative essays based on intellectual prose or literature.
-Our full sequence of courses (ENWR 100, 105, and 106) are concerned with the kind of intellectual inquiry that drives learning in school, work, and everyday life.
-The writing students do in the first-year program is meant to sustain and continue their development as writers for the length of their college careers and beyond.
+First-Year Writing courses, which collectively fulfill the general education requirements in Reading and Writing, ask students to write argumentative essays based on intellectual prose and contemporary issues.
+Our full sequence of courses (WRIT 105 and 106) are concerned with the kind of intellectual inquiry that drives learning in school, work, and everyday life.
+The writing students do in the First-Year Writing Program is meant to sustain and continue their development as writers for the length of their college careers and beyond.

 All students in the First-Year Writing courses can expect rigorous enforcement of the University's policy against academic dishonesty and plagiarism particularly.
 The Student Handbook defines plagiarism, but students can and should seek further explanation of the University's Academic Dishonesty Policy, the First-Year Writing Program's page on Academic Integrity and Plagiarism, and from instructors and/or the staff of the Center for Writing Excellence.
 Students who are caught plagiarizing can expect to fail the course and face disciplinary action.

-What ENWR Course Format is best for me?
+What WRIT Course Format is best for me?

-Take a look at the Course Formats for more detailed descriptions of traditional, studio, hybrid, and online course formats.
+Take a look at the Course Formats for more detailed descriptions of traditional, hybrid, and workshop course formats.